My Al Capone Museum | home

 The rejuvenating services of the barber are over and Samoots takes off the barber's

 sheet cover off his person.
-At 6:50 pm he stands up refreshed and out of nowhere steps in two men firing pistols at Ammatuna.
+At 6:50 pm, he stands up refreshed and out of nowhere steps in two men firing pistols at Ammatuna.
 8 shots ring out in the crowded barber shop, sending patrons scurring away and some dropping to the floor.
-They have nothing to fear, as the gunmen are gunning for Samoots, the unarmed Beau Brummel.
+They have nothing to fear, as the men gunning for Samoots know he is unarmed.

 This attempt on his life comes exactly one year after Dean O'Banion was hit.